Skip to content

 Share

-NRF 2024 (January 2024) was where SAP laid out its AI-first commerce strategy.
-The headline announcements — the CX AI Toolkit, Intelligent Selling Services enhancements, and deeper Emarsys integration — signalled a clear direction: AI isn’t an add-on to commerce, it’s the operating layer.
+NRF 2024 was where SAP put its AI-first commerce strategy on the table.
+CX AI Toolkit, Intelligent Selling Services upgrades, deeper Emarsys integration.
+The message was clear: AI isn’t something you bolt onto commerce.
+It’s the operating layer.

-Two years later, most of what SAP previewed at NRF 2024 has shipped.
-This guide covers what was announced, what’s materialised, and what it means for Commerce Cloud implementations.
+Two years on, most of what SAP previewed has shipped.
+So let me walk through what was announced, what’s actually in production now, and what it means if you’re running Commerce Cloud.

 TL;DR: At NRF 2024, SAP showcased the CX AI Toolkit (generative AI for product content), enhanced Intelligent Selling Services (AI personalisation), and deeper Emarsys integration (AI-driven marketing automation).
 SAP now has over 34,000 AI customers, targeting 100,000 by 2027 (SAP News, 2024).
 Most NRF 2024 announcements have shipped and are now production-ready.